benschw/benschw.github.io/_posts/2014-12-13-safe-json-file-db-in-go.markdown

 ## Final thoughts
 Why is this better than managing lock files, synchronizing access, and more generally sharing the database across goroutines?
-Because those techniques are limitations of your design.
+Because those techniques impose limitations on your design.
 If instead you compose your app such that modifications to the shared resource are communicated to a single component (the `ProcessJobs` goroutine) responsible for modifying the resource, you've eliminated the need for sharing direct access to the database.
 Again, this is the Go concurrency philosophy: [Don't communicate by sharing memory; share memory by communicating](http://golang.org/doc/codewalk/sharemem/)

 Thanks for following along!
 Check out the [full example](https://github.com/benschw/jsondb-go).